bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Each Loop</h4>

-Simply enough, the @each rule returns styles for each item in a list.
+<p>Simply enough, the @each rule returns styles for each item in a list.
-List may include multiple comma separated items.
+List may include multiple comma separated items.</p>

 <h4>Sass</h4>

 ```
- 1  &#0064;each $class in uxd, rails, html, css
+ 1  @each $class in uxd, rails, html, css
  2  .#{$class}-logo
  3  background: url("/img/#{$class}.jpg")
  4